What is occupational therapy?

 - Referral to the NHS for the provision of wheelchairs.

 - Exploring and teaching strategies for fatigue management and energy conservation for people experiencing high levels of fatigue.
-This could include a referral to our Fatigue Group

 Where will the occupational therapy assessment take place?